 Forgetting to Record Transactions

 As said before, keeping your checkbook register organized and updated can help you avoid bouncing checks and using overdraft protection because you will know how much money is available for spending in your account.
-This is especially true for people who have a low account balance at the end of the month and people who frequently write checks.
+This is especially true for people with a low account balance at the end of the month and people who frequently write checks.